getslash/slash/doc/building_solution.rst

 .. note:: Yes.
 Our microwave takes 10 minutes to boot.
 Deal with it.

-The ``extend`` method updates Shakedown's configuration with the given structure, allowing for the addition of the new paths.
+The ``extend`` method updates Slash's configuration with the given structure, allowing for the addition of the new paths.
 Now when we run our tests, we can, for instance, override the default value with ``-o microtech.microwave_boot_time_seconds=60000``.

 Additional Hooks
 ----------------